yashakhoshini/paynplay/COLLABORATION-SETUP.md

 - Environment variables managed in Railway dashboard

 ## Communication
-- Use Cursor's built-in chat during real-time sessions
+- Use Discord/Slack for real-time communication
 - Create issues in GitHub for bugs/features
 - Use PR comments for code review feedback